 Old mailing list

 Until the release of Dalton2013 November 2013, there were a mailing list available.
 The mailing list was meant as forum for exchange of experiences between users of the Dalton2011 programs.
-The mailing list is no longer supported, it has been replaced by the user forum.
+The mailing list is no longer supported.

 A message archive of the postings to the firstname.lastname@example.org mailing list from before the creation of the forum is still available to subscribers.
 You must login on sympa.uio.no in order to read the archives.